EHGTube/EtHerG/README.md

 To Do :

-5. Automatically send last Values to Embed on startup
 6. Add failure proofing on function startups (all params set for embed? all for Modbus? for influx? )
 7. Fix Login / Logout
 8. Maybe figure out why GainY only works up to ~73?
 Or why Gain doesnt work anymore after ~70?